ajoh504/referenceguides/python/7_classes.md

 # Output: <__main__.testClass object at 0x7fd88c5c6520>
 ```

-An object is created when a class is assigned to a variable.
+An object is created when a class is assigned to a variable (or when a class is called directly).
 The variable can be used to invoke values stored inside the class.

 ```py
 class test_class: